Hiienng/Analysis_TopSpendingCountries/DS_UC SanDiego/ProbabilityStatistic/Probability-Statistics.md

 - Regression
 - Sampling, parameter estimation, and confidence intervals
 - Hypothesis testing
-## 1: Introduction to Probability and Statistics
+## Topic 1: Introduction to Probability and Statistics
 ### 1.1 Introduction to Probability and Statistics
 - Probability: tossing dice.
 - Statistics: keeping scores in baseball.